 Only two full moons in the winter of 1961-1962:

 Full moon: 1962 Mar 21 (07:55 UT)

-This year, for instance, four full moons fall between the June 2013 solstice and the September 2013 equinox.
-Because it’s somewhat rare for four full moons to fit within the framework of a single season, the third of the season’s four full moons is sometimes called a Blue Moon.
+In the year 2016, for instance, four full moons fall between the March, 2016, equinox and June, 2016, solstice.
+Because it’s somewhat rare for four full moons to fit within the framework of a single season, the third of the season’s four full moons is the a Blue Moon.